utroiuhukt/morally-justifiable-henocsitos/activityev/answCONYJMZ.md

 4. **Pick one of the measures that he took to protect himself, did he violate any principle?**
     Sam Bent used the principle of privacy to avoid being tracked, employing tools such as encryption and cryptocurrency transactions.
-However, this conflicted with the principles of justice and responsibility, as he used these measures tO facilitate drug sales and evade legal consequences.
+However, this conflicted with the principles of justice and responsibility, as he used these measures to facilitate drug sales and evade legal consequences.
 While privacy is a right, using it to commit crimes represents an ethical violation.{